siliconflow/onediff/README_ENTERPRISE.md

 ## Stable Diffusion WebUI with OneDiff Enterprise

-We provide two types of quantization methods, one is online quantization and the other is offline quantization.
+We provide two types of quantization methods, online quantization and offline quantization.

 Online quantization will quantize all Conv2d and Linear modules.
 Its advantages are as follows: